Rabies in animals: Stages of disease

+Treatment

+It is recommended that 5 doses of the canine rabies vaccine be administered after an animal is suspected to have been exposed to the virus.
+These vaccines should be administered on day 0, 3, 14, 21, and 35.
+On day 1 a murine anti-rabies antibody should also be administered if the animal was previously unvaccinated.
+A booster shot should also be administered one year after the first vaccine.

 Mammals

 Bats

 Bat-transmitted rabies occurs throughout North and South America but it was first closely studied in Trinidad in the West Indies.
 This island was experiencing a significant toll of livestock and humans alike to rabid bats.
 In the 10 years from 1925 and 1935, 89 people and thousands of livestock had died from it—"the highest human mortality from rabies-infected bats thus far recorded anywhere."

 In 1931, Dr. Joseph Lennox Pawan of Trinidad in the West Indies, a government bacteriologist, found Negri bodies in the brain of a bat with unusual habits.
 In 1932, Dr. Pawan discovered that infected vampire bats could transmit rabies to humans and other animals.
 In 1934, the Trinidad and Tobago government began a program of eradicating vampire bats, while encouraging the screening off of livestock buildings and offering free vaccination programs for exposed livestock.

-After the opening of the Trinidad Regional Virus Laboratory in 1953, Arthur Greenhall demonstrated that at least eight species of bats in Trinidad had been infected with rabies; including the common vampire bat, the rare white-winged vampire bat, as well as two abundant species of fruit bats: the Seba's short-tailed bat and the Jamaican fruit bat.
+After the opening of the Trinidad Regional Virus Laboratory in 1953, Arthur Greenhall demonstrated that at least eight species of bats in Trinidad had been infected with rabies; including the common vampire bat, the rare white-winged vampire bat, as well as two abundant species of fruit bats: Seba's short-tailed bat and the Jamaican fruit bat.

 Recent data sequencing suggests recombination events in an American bat led the modern rabies virus to gain the head of a G-protein ectodomain thousands of years ago.
 This change occurred in an organism that had both rabies and a separate carnivore virus.
 The recombination resulted in a cross-over that gave rabies a new success rate across hosts since the G-protein ectodomain, which controls binding and pH receptors, was now suited for carnivore hosts as well.

+Cryptic rabies refers to unidentified infections, which are mainly traced back to particularly virulent forms in silver-haired and tricolor bats.
+These are generally rather reclusive species, so the relative degree of infection and similarities between their strains is unusual.
+Both are independent rabies reservoir species but make up a large number of bites.
+This absence of typical symptoms can often cause major delays in treatment and diagnosis in both animals and humans, as the required post-exposure prophylaxis and dFAT tests may not be run.